 Hunting: Permitted in posted areas between Labor Day and Memorial Day during legal seasons.
 Only shotguns or bow and arrows permitted.
 See park map for hunting area.

 Volleyball: Available to group picnickers.

-Winter Recreation: Ice fishing, snowshoeing and cross country skiing if conditions permit.
-Winter camping open with electricity, water, restroom and paid showers available year round.
+Winter Recreation: Ice fishing, snowshoeing, and cross-country skiing are common winter activities if conditions permit.
+Winter camping is open with electricity, water, a restroom, and paid showers.

 Map: Trinidad Lake (PDF)